biolab/orange3/doc/data-mining-library/source/tutorial/regression.rst

       ridge    4.91  0.71
       mean     9.20 -0.00

 Not much difference here.
 Each regression method has a set of parameters.
 We have been running them with default parameters, and parameter fitting would help.
-Also, we have included ``MeanLearner`` in a list of our regression; this regressors simply predicts the mean value from the training set, and is used as a baseline.
+Also, we have included ``MeanLearner`` in the list of our regressors; this regressor simply predicts the mean value from the training set, and is used as a baseline.